justinleetyler/justinleetyler.github.io/catalog.md

 > 'VI.
 Turning to religion A. reviewing the literature 1.
 Summarizing the findings 2.
 Results are self-reports 3.
 The extent of religious coping B. turning to religion is a prevailing thing.
 C. When religion and coping converge 1.
 Depends on a. nature of the person b. nature of event c. context of the enviroment 2.
 Different levels a. personal level b. situational level c. contextual level' -p.
 131- -o
 > 'To pray is to take notice of the woder, to regain a scense of the mystery that animates all beings, the divine margine in all attainments. -Abraham Joshua Heschel' -p.
 138 -q

-Parris, S. J. -- Heresy. -- New York, Doubleday, c2010. -- 435 p. -- ISBN 9780385531283.
-1. 823.
+Parris, S. J. -- Heresy. -- New York, Doubleday, c2010. -- 435 p. -- ISBN 9780385531283 -- DDC 823.

 Parrish, Robin. -- Offworld. -- 1st ed. -- Computer data (1 file : 576 KB). -- Bethany House Publishers, 2009. -- on ASUS transformer tablet. -- System requirements: Kindle app. -- Title from Amazon.com desc. -- ASIN B00AFWLZXE. -- DDC 813.

-Pash, Adam. -- How to crack a wi-fi network's WPA password with Reaver. -- Computer data (1 file : 1.2 mb). -- on 1 external hard drive. -- Title from p.
-1. -- File name: (3068.pdf). -- DBID 3068. -- IN Lifehacker. -- DDC 004.6.
+Pash, Adam. -- How to crack a wi-fi network's WPA password with Reaver. -- Computer data (1 file : 1.2 mb). -- on 1 external hard drive. -- Title from p -- DDC -- File name: (3068.pdf). -- DBID 3068. -- IN Lifehacker. -- DDC 004.6.

-Pearson, Ryne Douglas. -- Cloudburst. -- Computer data (1 file). -- [S.l.] : Schmuck & Underwood, 2011. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3043.
-1. 813.
+Pearson, Ryne Douglas. -- Cloudburst. -- Computer data (1 file). -- [S.l.] : Schmuck & Underwood, 2011. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3043 -- DDC 813.
-Penalvo, Francisco Jose Garcia. -- Qualified Dublin Core metadata best practices for gredos / [by] Francisco Jose Garcia Penalvo, Jose Antoni Merlo Vega, Transito Ferreras Ferandez... [et.al.] . -- Computer data. -- on 1 external hard drive. -- Title from p.
-1. -- Mode of Access: World Wide Web (http://search.ebscohost.com/login.aspx?direct=true&db=lls&AN=48207864&site=ehost-live). -- DOI 10.1080/19386380903546976. -- IN Journal of Library Metadata. -- Vol. 10. -- 2010. -- DDC 025.3
+Penalvo, Francisco Jose Garcia. -- Qualified Dublin Core metadata best practices for gredos / [by] Francisco Jose Garcia Penalvo, Jose Antoni Merlo Vega, Transito Ferreras Ferandez... [et.al.] . -- Computer data. -- on 1 external hard drive. -- Title from p -- DDC -- Mode of Access: World Wide Web (http://search.ebscohost.com/login.aspx?direct=true&db=lls&AN=48207864&site=ehost-live). -- DOI 10.1080/19386380903546976. -- IN Journal of Library Metadata. -- Vol. 10. -- 2010. -- DDC 025.3
 > Descriptive metadata: information used to index, describe, and identify a digital resource.
 Some examples are: the title of the resource, the author of the resource, and the subject of the resource. -q
 > Structural metadata: information used to visualize and navigate the digital resources; information on the internal organization of the digital resource; information on the visualizer or plug-in reader necessary to open the digital resource. -q
 > Administrative metadata: information needed to manage the resource over time, including technical information such as image resolution, file size, file format, hardware/software used to produce the digital resource, and so on. -q